liavjulio/Flask-openai/README.md

 ### Run
 To run the app , use the following command:
-#### curl -X POST http://localhost:8080/ask -H "Content-Type: application/json" -d '{"question": "Enter your question here?"}
+#### curl -X POST http://localhost:8080/ask -H "Content-Type: application/json" -d '{"question": "Enter your question here?"}'